alexburn17/spacetime_python/docs/documentation.md

 data = [file1, file2]

-# read data from list of files and make a spacetimeraster file object
+# read data from list of files and make a spacetimepy file object
 ds = read_data(data)
 ##########################################################################